 This is leaving aside the question of companies who sell your information no matter what you do) or government-business alliances that accidentally leak your information.

-Anyway, with blame for the abuse appropriately apportioned to the predators… let’s get back to what we, the victims, can do by taking what responsibility is available to us which is not so hard, for all that it should not be required of us.
+Anyway, with blame for the abuse appropriately apportioned to the predators, let’s get back to what we, the victims, can do by taking what responsibility is available to us to take, for all that it should not be required of us.

 Right now, if you are a typical internet user, you are walking around with no pants on online.
 Everyone can see your junk.
 You don’t need to wear a tinfoil hat to hide your junk, not if your anatomy is anything typical; you just need to put some pants on.